shansfolder/Kiezzer/README.md

 Kiezzer
 =======
-A hackathon project for TechCruch Disrupt Europe 2013 This project holds a FreeBSD License.
+A hackathon project for TechCruch Disrupt Europe 2013.

+This project holds a FreeBSD License.
 See more in LINCENSE.

-KIEZZER
+Description
 ---------------------------
 Kiez is a German word refering to a city neighbourhood  within a larger town.
 Especially in Harmburg (and maybe in Berlin as well as other northern Germany area), the word refers to the city's "pub zone" and "red-light district".